Overview

 services.
 We are independently owned and operated and are not affiliated with Raymond

 securities in the client’s account upon our instruction.
-While we recommend that clients
+While we require that clients use

-use Raymond James as custodian/broker, clients will decide whether to do so and will
+Raymond James as custodian/broker, clients will decide whether to do so and will open

-open their account with Raymond James by entering into an account agreement directly
+their account with Raymond James by entering into an account agreement directly with

 For our clients’ accounts that Raymond James maintains, Raymond James